TdaB/datalog2histogram/README.md

 ```
 gradle run
 ```
-Alternatively, on Windows you can unzip build/distributions/datalog2histogram.zip after building and run **bin/datalog2histogram.bat**.
+Alternatively, on Windows you can unzip *distributions/datalog2histogram.zip* and run *bin/datalog2histogram.bat*.

 If you feel like giving back to me, you are always welcome to